 Dan is one of our superstar drivers.
 He is kept busy collecting food donations around town from the likes of cafes and supermarkets.

 David Kirk is familiar to many Kiwis through his achievements at the top levels of both business and sport.
 He captained the All Blacks to win the Rugby World Cup in 1987.
-In business, David is Co-founder and Managing Partner of Bailador Investment Management.
-He is also the chairman of Trade Me Group and Kathmandu, and a director on multiple boards.
+In business, David is Co-founder and Director of Bailador Technology Investments.
+He is also the chairman of Kathmandu and Forsyth Barr, as well as director on multiple boards.
 He was awarded an MBE in 1987 and spent a period as an advisor to the New Zealand Prime Minister.

 Pieter Brits is an experienced commercial lawyer with degrees in both Law and Commerce.
 He is a Director and advisor to a number of technology companies and COO of Nomos One, a lease accounting and management software company.

 Suneil Connor is the Chief Financial Officer of LINK International Group, a NZ-owned multinational business brokerage.
 He has formerly worked for both KPMG and Crowe Horwath.
 Suneil is a Committee Member of the Auckland Branch of the Institute of Directors, on the board of Auckland Foundation, and holds the position of Chair of the Audit and Risk Committee for both Auckland Foundation and KiwiHarvest.

 Deborah Manning is our founder, bringing the food rescue concept to life in Dunedin in 2012 and Auckland in 2015.
 A qualified lawyer and physiotherapist, Deborah has worked in the public health system, various law firms and is an invited lecturer at the University of Otago as well as a member of the Board of Advisors of the University of Otago Legal Issues Centre (UOLIC)